Pathmanaban/AlphaFold-phospho-conformation/README.md

-Python notebook and data used for Conformational diveristy analysis All the data acquisition, filtering and full analysis are in "AF and PDB phosho conformer analysis.ipynb" Residue Interaction networks, Co-evolutionary and clustering analysis are in "Co-evolution RIN and clustering analysis.ipynb"
+Python notebook and data used for Conformational diversity analysis

+1. All the data acquisition, filtering and full analysis are in "AF and PDB phosho conformer analysis.ipynb"
+2. Residue Interaction networks, Co-evolutionary and clustering analysis are in "Co-evolution RIN and clustering analysis.ipynb"